-In January 2004, at the request of the Tatarstan government, we purchased interest-free promissory notes redeemable in 2024 in the amount of RR960 million from "Tatgospostavki," which is wholly owned by the government of Tatarstan.
-The government of Tatarstan used the proceeds of this transaction to finance social expenditures.
+In January 2004, at the request of the Tatarstan government, we purchased interest-free promissory notes due in 2024 in the amount of RR960 million from Tatgospostavki, a unitary company controlled by the government of Tatarstan.
+Tatgospostavki used the proceeds of this transaction to finance social expenditures planned under Tatarstan's budget.

 In September 2004, we borrowed RR2 billion under a loan agreement with Svyazinvestneftekhim.
 The purpose of the loan was to finance construction of a new refinery by TKNK.
-See "Item 4-Information on the Company-History and Development."
-The amount of loan outstanding as of December 31, 2004 was RR2 billion.
-The loan interest rate is 0.01% per annum, and the loan matures in March 2014.
+See "Item 4-Information on the Company-History and Development-Development."
+The loan interest rate was 0.01% per annum, and the loan matured in March 2014.
 As the joint venture parties reached a deadlock with respect to the financing of this project, we repaid the loan in two tranches, RR1,000 million each, in February 2005.
+See "Item 7-Major Shareholders and Related Party Transactions-Related Party Transactions."